HACManchester/MCP/readme.md

-Initial stucture for Manchester Hackspace's automation system.
+Initial structure for Manchester Hackspace's automation system.

 The following rules apply to adding code to this application: